AlexandreDdaCosta/olympus/service/django/README.md

 aspect ratio is its inverse.

 These ratios are occasionally altered: for example, to produce an image that will scroll rather than fit to the screen.
-In this example, a 10% addition is made to the *height* of the image.
+In this case, a 10% addition is made to the *height* of the image.
 Aspect ratios in comments are adjusted to reflect this type of change.